gemerden/statemachine/statemachine/docs/tutorial.md

     assert lightswitch.state == "off"

     try:
-        lightswitch.state = "nix"             # this will not raise an exception; there is no state "nix" except TransitionError:
+        lightswitch.state = "nix"             # this will raise an exception; there is no state "nix" except TransitionError:
         pass
     assert lightswitch.state == "off"